Ireland as an international investment destination

-In order to find out all the advantages foreign businessmen can benefit from you can ask our Irish representatives in company formation experts.
+In order to find out all the advantages foreign businessmen can benefit from you can ask our Irish in company formation experts.
 They can also help you with the process of setting up a limited liability company in Ireland or any other type of company available in this country.

 At corporate level, Ireland is one the countries with the lowest tax rates in Europe and worldwide.
 The tax levied on companies in Ireland is currently 12.5%.
 Ireland offers great opportunities for foreign investors that want to use the country as their network for international business activities.
 Ireland has an extended network of double taxation treaties that generally provides a 0% withholding tax rate.
 Moreover, Ireland is not considered a tax haven and does not have any banking secrecy regulations which encourage businessmen all over the world to open a business here.

 If combining the domestic tax rates with the EU tax directives and the double taxation agreements, Ireland becomes one of the most appealing destinations for foreign investments in the world.